Preparing for Distance Teaching and Advising (Best Practices)

 • Prepare a synchronous digital learning environment – even if you never plan to use it.
 Having a Zoom session for synchronous meetings ready will reduce stress if you do need to use it in a pinch.

 • Understand that you cannot upload video recordings directly to your Blackboard course.
 Courses are limited to 2GB of storage space.
-However it is absolutely possible to integrate videos into your course via Panopto, a video storage and streaming solution.
+However, it is absolutely possible to integrate videos into your course via Panopto, a video storage and streaming solution.
 This not only allows to save space in your course, you will have greater insight into student views of the content.

-Building in Blackboard Learn Ultra
+Building in Blackboard

 Supporting Students to Learn Online or at a Distance